jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 Notes:

-- For solid-in-liquid dilutions, solid volume is assumed negligible if food:water < 1:10; otherwise show a warning but allow.
+- For solid-in-liquid dilutions, solid volume is assumed negligible; otherwise show a warning but allow.

 ### C.2 Food A with dilutions until maintenance